TheRacetrack/racetrack/docs/quickstart.md

         return a + b
 ```

-And a `fatman.yaml` file describing it:
+And a `sample/fatman.yaml` file describing what's inside:

 ```yaml
 name: adder